 - The SER did not include sufficient details on the support provided to students.
 However, from interviews with students, alumni and faculty, the Panel confirmed that appropriate student support in terms of library, laboratories, e-learning and e-resources, guidance and care are in place.
 As noted above, the BIBF campus is purpose-built and thus well-equipped for students with mobility issues.
-For students with special needs, there is a specific centre of support.
 Although the SER was silent about the needs of women, the Panel is satisfied with arrangements that cater for women needs, which were described as highly satisfied by female students/alumnae during interviews. - Students are provided with career guidance services and support to help them prepare for work and plan their career paths via the Career Management Centre.
 This is extensive and ranges from careers fairs and events to more bespoke training on interviews and curriculum vita writing.
 The programme also utilises the systems 'KellstadtCORE' and 'Handshake' to enable students to search for jobs, make career appointments and review available events, improving the ease at which students can find information and manage their careers.
 The Panel learned during interviews that suitable career guidance services are in place, and that BIBF offers employment finding services through its network members.

 - It was clear during the site visit that there are specific arrangements in place for newly admitted students and staff who can be reached through live chat, email, phone call or face-to-face meetings to provide support and events for students who are new to campus.
 In addition, there is also the Office for Academic Advising Support to provide further sources of support.
 The Panel is of the view that the support offered to newly admitted students is appropriate. - Although the SER and the provided evidence state that all students have an academic advisor, interviews with students and alumni indicated that not all students were aware of specifically who was their appointed academic advisor.
-Nonetheless, they appraised the excellent levels of support by DU faculty if any encountered academic difficulties.
-Therefore, the Panel suggests that each student is specifically notified of their academic advisor for the avoidance of doubt. - 'At risk' students are identified, monitored and provided with the needed support through the 'BlueStar' system, which enables instructors and advisors to send feedback directly to their students.
+Nonetheless, they appraised the excellent levels of support by DU faculty if any encountered academic difficulties. - 'At risk' students are identified, monitored and provided with the needed support through the 'BlueStar' system, which enables instructors and advisors to send feedback directly to their students.
 Academic progress surveys are also used as a way of keeping track of students' development.
 The Panel was assured that the processes in place to monitor students' progress were appropriate, undertaken regularly and that intervention was taken when necessary to support the students.
 The system is integrated to ensure there are no gaps in information flows between students and those who are there to support them.
-The Panel notes based on the demonstration session and interviews that the system is robust and appropriate, which assured the Panel of ongoing and appropriate academic advising. - The SER was silent on the monitoring and assessment of the support services offered to students, and the evidence offered was unsatisfactory.
-Hence, the Panel recommends that BIBF in coordination with DU should utilise redacted data to assess the effectiveness of BlueStar in monitoring 'at-risk' students' progress and applied intervention mechanisms.
+The Panel notes based on the demonstration session and interviews that the system is robust and appropriate, which assured the Panel of ongoing and appropriate academic advising.
+However, the Panel suggests that each student is specifically notified of their academic advisor for the avoidance of doubt. - The SER was silent on the monitoring and assessment of the support services offered to students, and the evidence offered was unsatisfactory.
+Hence, the Panel recommends that the BIBF in collaboration with DU should utilise redacted data to assess the effectiveness of BlueStar in monitoring 'at-risk' students' progress and applied intervention mechanisms.